openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 You now know:

-* How to set up the TI ot-ti build environment.
+* How to set up the Texas Instruments ot-ti build environment.
 * How to build and flash OpenThread CLI binaries to the LP-EM-CC2745R10-Q1 LaunchPad.
 * How to set up a Raspberry Pi as an OpenThread Border Router (OTBR) using ot-br-posix.
 * How to create a Thread network on the OTBR.